0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 conda install pillow
 ```

-To instal pygame, you have to run this 2 commands.
+To install pygame, you have to run this 2 commands.

 ```bash
 conda config --append channels conda-forge